 Erlang C has been a WFM firm favorite for decades.
 Now there is an alternative.
 Rebecca Philp at Calabrio explains the differences and five advantages of Erlang A.

-Of course, all contact centers really want is better forecasting accuracy – at least that’s what Calabrio’s customers tell us and whether they apply Erlang C or Erlang A principles, is a matter of choice and largely depends on the individual merits of their own contact center.
+Of course, all contact centres really want is better forecasting accuracy – at least that’s what Calabrio’s customers tell us and whether they apply Erlang C or Erlang A principles, is a matter of choice and largely depends on the individual merits of their own contact centre.

 For the purposes of this exercise we throw the spotlight on the advantages of Erlang A and how they relate to automated Workforce Management (WFM) solutions.

 Consider the latest WFM solutions as vast vessels of knowledge that capture those all-important average abandon rates now and in the past.
 Understanding historical data to predict the future helps contact centre leaders build proactive rather than reactive schedules.

 Most contact centres know the total number of calls they receive, the number answered and the number abandoned.
 Simply key this information into a WFM system using Erlang A to do all the work of calculating average patience times to give accurate schedules for staffing levels.
 The changes might only be small but can make all the difference between irate customers, abandoned contacts and a smooth customer experience.